-What Are Some NSAIDS Used for Rheumatoid Arthritis?
+What Are Some NSAIDs Used for Rheumatoid Arthritis?

 Arthrotec is an NSAID that combines diclofenac with another active ingredient, misoprostol, to help prevent stomach irritation.

-Prevacid Naprapac combines naproxen with the acid blocker Prevacid to reduce the chance of developing stomach ulcers.
-Vimovo is a combination of naproxen and the acid blocker Nexium.
+Prevacid Naprapac combines naproxen with the acid blocker Prevacid to lower your chances of getting stomach ulcers.